 district employment and leaves his or her plan contributions on deposit with

 LACERA.
-Contributory members (Plan A, B, C, or D) are vested with five or
+Contributory members in Plans A, B, C, or D are vested with five or

 more years of County (or County and reciprocal) retirement service credit,

 Plan E members are vested with ten years of County service retirement credit.

 Deferred members may apply for a LACERA retirement allowance upon meeting